bernie-skipole/indipydriver/docs/source/usage/example2.rst

     import asyncio

-    from indipydriver import (IPyDriver, Device,
-                              NumberVector, NumberMember,
-                              newNumberVector, IPyServer
-                             )

-    # Other vectors, members and events are available,
-    # this example only imports those used.
+    import indipydriver as ipd

     class ThermalControl:
         """This is a simulation containing variables only, normally it would control a real heater, and take temperature measurements from a sensor."""

-        def __init__(self):
+        def __init__(self, devicename, target=15):
             """Set start up values"""
+            # It is useful to give this controlling object the devicename
+            # reference, so it can be identified throughout the code
+            self.devicename = devicename
+            self.target = target
             self.temperature = 20
-            self.target = 15
             self.heater = "Off"
             self.stop = False